aunum/arc/README.md

 Arc only requires a working `KUBECONFIG` and an image repository (see [artifacts.md](./docs/artifacts.md)).

-Arc has 0 runtime dependencies and works with any vanilla Kubernetes cluster :slightly_smiling_face:

-If you need a Kubernetes cluster, Arc works will with [kind](https://kind.sigs.k8s.io/) locally.
+Arc has 0 runtime dependencies and works with any vanilla Kubernetes cluster :slightly_smiling_face:  If you need a Kubernetes cluster, Arc works will with [kind](https://kind.sigs.k8s.io/) locally.

-Arc works with Poetry, Conda, and Pip for packaging.
+Poetry, Conda, and Pip are supported for packaging components.

 ## Quick Start